Feature Element (Feature)

 Optional Text.
 Indicates a common resource file for retrieving Feature XML resources.
 If you do not specify a resource in the file, Windows SharePoint Services looks by default in \12\TEMPLATE\FEATURES\FeatureName\Resources\Resources.<Culture>.resx.
 However, if you want to provide a shared core resource file for all the Features in your application, you can specify an alternate file through which to access resources by using DefaultResourceFile.
 For example, if you set DefaultResourceFile="MyFile", Windows SharePoint Services looks in \12\Resources\MyFile.<Culture>.resx to retrieve localized resources for your Feature.

 Optional String.
 Returns a longer representation of what the Feature does.

 Optional Boolean.
 This attribute equals FALSE by default.

 Required Text.
 Contains the globally unique identifier (GUID) for the Feature.

 Optional Text.
-Contains an URL relative to the /_layouts/IMAGES directory for an image to use to represent the Feature in the user interface (UI).
+Contains the site-relative URL for an image to use to represent the feature in the user interface (UI).